 What You'll Need

-If you're cooking for someone with a dairy sensitivity, this works with non-dairy milks, too.
+If you're cooking for someone who has a dairy sensitivity, this works with non-dairy milk, too.
 If you only have soy milk or almond milk in the fridge, that's fine, but you'll want to stick to an unflavored variety.

 You can also try one of these options in a pinch:

 - Yogurt: Add regular milk or water to thin plain yogurt to achieve the consistency of buttermilk.
 About 3/4 cup yogurt mixed with 1/4 cup water usually works well.

 - Sour cream: Combine sour cream and either milk or water to create a buttermilk consistency.
 About 3/4 cup sour cream and 1/4 cup water should do the trick.